lethang7794/devops-book/chap-09.md

 ### Object Stores

+#### What is Object Store

+object store
+: aka _blob store_
+: a system designed to
+: - store _opaque objects_ (blobs)
+: - often in the form of files with associated metadata.
+: ~ file server as a service (from cloud providers)

+#### Which Object Store to use

+The major players in this space are

+- [Amazon S3] [^23], [Google Cloud Storage], [Azure Blob Storage]
+- [CloudFlare R2], [Wasabi], [Backblaze].

+#### Why use Object Store

+1. Object stores provide out-of-the-box solutions to the [challenges with file servers](#the-challenges-when-working-with-file-servers):

+   - **Storage**

+     Object stores provide nearly unlimited disk space, usually for dirt-cheap prices.

+     e.g.

+     - Amazon S3 is around two cents per gigabyte per month, with a generous free tier.

+   - **Metadata**

+     Most object stores allow you to associate metadata with each file you upload.

+     e.g.

+     - S3 allows you to configure both
+       - system-defined metadata (e.g., standard HTTP headers such as entity tag
+       - content type, as you’ll see later in this blog post)
+       - user-defined metadata (arbitrary key-value pairs).

+   - **Security**

+     Most object stores offer fine-grained access controls and encryption.

+     e.g.

+     - S3 provides
+       - IAM for access control,
+       - TLS for encryption in transit
+       - AES (using a KMS) for encryption at rest.

+   - **Scalability & availability**

+     Object stores typically provide scalability and availability at a level few companies can hope to achieve.

+     e.g.

+     - S3 Standard provides
+       - unlimited scalability
+       - 99.99% availability
+       - 99.999999999% durability[^24].

+2. Many object stores also provide many other useful features:

+- **replication** across data centers in different regions
+- **search & analytics** across all the files you store in the object store

+  e.g.

+  - [Amazon Athena] allows allows you to use SQL to query CSV, JSON, ORC, Avro, or Parquet files stored in S3

+- integration with compute to help **automate workflows**

+  e.g.

+  - you can have S3 automatically trigger a Lambda function each time you upload a file

+- automatic archival or deletion of older files (to save money)

+These features is why even companies who otherwise keep everything on-prem often turn to the cloud and object stores for file storage.

 > [!IMPORTANT] Key takeaway #6
 > Use file servers and object stores to serve static content, allowing your app servers to focus on serving dynamic content.